 Greetings campers!
 Here they are, our Pre-Camp Shared Agreements!
 We, your camp organizers & hosts, have created these as a way for us to feel comfortable and confident in starting camp with integrity, trust, care, and safety, and for supporting a quality of connection we’re hoping to nurture in our time together.
 Our request is that you take some time to look these over as a family before coming to camp, and if you have a strong objection to any of these, or if you feel you could not honor any one of these while at camp, please contact usand we’d like to hear what needs are preventing you from a big YES.
 If you just have some minor discomfort, but can still agree to them, there will be time dedicated near the beginning of camp to share or discuss those discomforts and discover or find a way to honor the needs behind them.
 Thank you for your part in helping us hold a safe, nourishing, fun camp!
 Respectfully, Your camp hosts

-4) Quiet Time For consideration of rest /sleep for our neighbors, creatures, families with young children, and others who go to bed early, we ask that “quiet time” begin at 9:00 PM.
+2) Quiet Time For consideration of rest /sleep for our neighbors, creatures, families with young children, and others who go to bed early, and to comply with the retreat center request we ask that “quiet time” begin at 9:00 PM.
 Wind-down time...
 Look for the bats… getting dark...
 When you see them flying, the night time is emerging and the daylight creatures seek their nests.

-5) Fire Safety To protect life, and care for our physical environs, please do not start any fires in any form without prior agreement from the camp organizers or hosts.
+3) Fire Safety To protect life, and care for our physical environs, please follow the camp rules, tracking burn restrictions that may be in effect.

 4) Presence & Sobriety To cultivate a safe and supportive environment for all camp members, we agree to support a drug-free and alcohol-free environment.
 If you are a smoker, please reach out to us to determine a smoking area.